-The Parable Of The Rich Man And Lazarus (a powerful lesson you need to hear)
+The Parable Of The Rich Man And Lazarus (What It REALLY Means)

-I think if we spend a little time diving into the parable of the rich man and Lazarus we can come away with a powerful and applicable teaching for us.
-So let’s dive in and see what we can learn.
+If we spend a little time diving into the meaning of the Parable of the Rich Man and Lazarus we can come away with some incredible lessons for us today.

-The parable of the rich man and Lazarus is found in the middle of a section of Scripture in which Jesus is teaching the disciples.
-But we know that it’s not just the disciples listening.
-Luke 16:14-15 tells us the Pharisees were also listening and not liking what they heard.
+The story of Lazarus and the rich man is found in the middle of a section of Scripture in which Jesus is teaching the disciples.
+But we know that it’s not just the disciples listening, as Luke 16:14-15 tells us the Pharisees were also listening and not liking what they were hearing.

-The context of this parable gives us the first clue that the application really isn’t about life after death, a common misinterpretation.
+The context gives us the first clue that the application isn’t really about life after death, a common misinterpretation.
 Instead, it’s about the dangers of living selfishly in this life.

-In contrast we find Lazarus.
-He’s given a name.
-Covered in sores and begs at the rich man’s gate.
-Eats scraps off the rich man’s table.
+In contrast, we find Lazarus.
+He is covered in sores, begs at the rich man’s gate, and eats scraps off tables.
 And if that weren’t enough, dogs licked or snipped at his sores.
-This detail is significant as it would have made him unclean, unable to worship properly.
-This was the ultimate degradation.
+This detail is significant as it would have made him unclean and unable to worship properly.
+But the one thing he does have that the rich man doesn’t is a name.
 (Luke 16:20-21)

 Both men eventually die.
 And even in their death there is considerable contrast.
 The rich man is buried, undoubtedly anointed with oil, wrapped, and carefully placed in a tomb.
 And Lazarus’ body was tossed aside; a fair assumption is that he was thrown into the city dump, Gehenna.
 Jesus offers detail after detail to show just how different these guys’ life, and death, really was.
 (Luke 16:22)